Image

 Generally, nothing.
 It is handled on our side.

-In the new structure (graduating class of 2022 and up), most modules consist of only one exam.
-If they fail this exam, they can retake it up to two more times (i.e. three attempts in total).
-They will be registered for the next attempt, generally the make-up exam in the following make-up exam period, automatically when you submit a failing grade for them.
-In modules with more than one assessment, students either have to pass both assessment (and consequently have to retake one if they fail it) or have to pass with an average grade of the two assessments (in which case a fail in your exam may be balanced out by a good passing grade in the other one, so that they do not need to retake anything).
+Most modules at CU consist of only one assessment.
+If they fail this assessment, they can retake it up to two more times (i.e. three attempts in total).
+They will be registered for the next attempt, generally in the following exam period, automatically when you submit a failing grade for them.
+In modules with more than one assessment, students either have to pass both assessments (and consequently have to retake one if they fail it) or have to pass with an average grade of the two assessments (in which case a fail in your exam may be balanced out by a good passing grade in the other one, so that they do not need to retake anything).
 If you are not sure which one applies to your particular module, you can check the module data sheet in the handbook on the Constructor website.
 If a student fails or misses more than once, their next attempt is in the following year when the class is taught again.
 They will be registered there with an audit status in order to have access to the class, but of course they are still graded in their “original” module.

 A student who has failed three attempts may not attempt the examination again.

 The time frames for grading are very tight and we are aware of this.
-Please note that the submission deadlines are set by the university leadership years in advance (visible in the Academic Calendar on the website) and you can use this to plan your semester accordingly.
+Please note that the submission deadlines are set years in advance (visible in the Academic Calendar on the website) and you can use this to plan your semester accordingly.

 If there are good reasons for a delay, for example illness, you can of course get in touch and we’ll negotiate a reasonable new deadline.